-Many private clubs in Hong Kong may require you to agree to a credit and background check.
-These checks are done to ensure you are financially able to pay your membership fees every month.
+Private clubs in Hong Kong may require you to agree to a credit and background check.
+These checks would be done to ensure you are financially able to pay your membership fees every month.
 The better your credit rating, the more chance you have of being accepted.

 What is the membership fee for the best Hong Kong clubs?

-Membership for the best Hong Kong private clubs vary.
+Membership for the best Hong Kong private clubs varies.
 For each club, we have detailed membership fees within the reviews above.